csi-hamburg/CSIframe/docs/creating_a_new_dataset.md

         - Mind to check whether raw_bids is clean (everything saved to annex, propagated to superdataset?)
     4. `convert_containers`
         - Convert singularity containers to sandboxes that are used in the pipeline scripts
-    5. For prep pipelines: download templateflow data and `datalad get envs/freesurfer_license.txt`
+    5. For prep pipelines: download templateflow data (can only be downloaded on login node with internet connection) and `datalad get envs/freesurfer_license.txt`
     5. Ensure that dataset is clean with `datalad status` and `datalad save` -> Now bidsification of dicoms should be possible
 3. Processing